RyanLua/InstaWebhooks/README.md

 ```
 git clone https://github.com/RyanLua/InstaWebhooks.git
 ```
-2. Install the required Python packages by running the following command in the repository directory (we only have one package to install for now):
+2. Install the required Python packages by running the following command in the repository directory:
 ```
-pip install instaloader
+pip install -r requirements.txt
 ```

 Now you are ready to use the script!
 See the [Usage](#usage) section for more information on usage.